-Laboratory of Vegetable Production, Agricultural University of Athens, 75 Iera Odos, 11855 Athens, Greece Corresponding author: dsavvas@aua.gr
+Laboratory of Vegetable Production, Agricultural University of Athens, 75 Iera Odos, 11855 Athens, Greece

+Corresponding author: dsavvas@aua.gr

 Hydroponic systems belong to the standard technology in modern high-tech greenhouses, while they are increasingly adapted also in greenhouses of a low or medium technological standard to cope with the soil-borne diseases and the diminishing soil fertility due to monoculture.
 However, the management of nutrition in soilless cultivations poses serious difficulties to growers, because the calculation of the fertilizers needed to prepare nutrient solutions requires a good background in chemistry and is time consuming.
 Furthermore, the composition of the nutrient solution supplied to the plants needs modifications during cultivation, depending on the crop developmental stage.
-The calculations have to be individually performed for each grower and cropping stage, because the mineral composition of the greenhouse.
+The calculations have to be individually performed for each grower and cropping stage, because the mineral composition of the irrigation water used to prepare nutrient solutions varies depending on the location of the greenhouse.
 Thus, there is a need for modern computational tools operating as decision support systems (DSS) which can provide easy and accurate calculation of nutrient solutions in each commercial enterprise whenever needed.